JIVE-TALK.COM

 A link to an online source, mostly YouTube, with either the full episode or at least, some snippet is mentioned whenever available.
 A brief interview with renowned jazz photographer Ray Avery serves as an introduction to the book, followed by chapters on the respective production years, where 1958 with almost 60 pages is the most interesting one.

 Every single episode is listed with musicians, songs performed, unusual visual ideas, at times short bio of the performers or last minute replacement sidemen, special episode feature such as inch-by-inch exposure of a certain instrument or longer background report on a specific musical style or local jazz scene, and recent record releases.
 Almost all depictions between half a page and two pages, come with a performance still or set photo by Avery, many previously unpublished.
-Two appendices list all sound transmissions (designed for broadcast on the AFRS worldwide) and the Calliope catalog, part two lists the restored video, those available or restored by UCLA, as well as other DVD or video publications.
+Two appendices list all sound transmissions (designed for broadcast on the AFRS worldwide) and the Calliope catalog.
+Part two lists the restored video, those available or restored by UCLA, as well as other DVD or video publications.

-The title is a very welcome and much-appreciated chronicle, as the show Stars of Jazz was mostly forgotten.
+The title is a very welcome and much-appreciated chronicle, as the show Stars of Jazz has mostly been forgotten.
 The reason why apart from the thirty-six Calliope “Sessions, live” LPs taped during the show and sold in the 1970s that may still be in circulation, the show’s name may not ring a bell with you is simple.
 Out of the totally 130 episodes shot in kinescope, just a handful survived, so far, only little more than a dozen has been restored (by UCLA Film & Television Archive).

 29 episodes out of the 130 were discarded by KABC TV.
 So far, 85 kinescopes remain lost.
 And unfortunately there were no TV reruns.